singnet/snet-sdk-js/packages/nodejs/README.md

  It will return the concurrency token and the channel id.
  Pass both of them to worker threads and the set the same in the respective instances using setConcurrencyTokenAndChannelId.

- We also expose the `class DefaultPaymentStrategy` to handle the payment metadata for concurrent calls.
+ SDK also exposes the `class DefaultPaymentStrategy` to handle the payment metadata for concurrent calls.
  Initialize the DefaultPaymentStrategy with the number of calls you would want to run concurrently.

  e.g